blbadger/blbadger.github.io/gpu-server.md

 Now we can test the performance.
 Happily it is very good!
 Depending on the workload, each V100 is between two and four times faster than my RTX 3060.
 The exact difference depends somewhat on the task at hand, and appears to mostly be the result of the difference in memory between these GPUs: the 3060 uses GDDR6 (fast clock, low bandwidth) and the V100 uses HBM2 (slow clock, large bandwidth).
 Thus for models with small weight matrices the 3060 is relatively better-suited, but for larger models the V100's HBM2 becomes far superior.
 In my tests on a 2048-model dimensional [language mixer](https://blbadger.github.io/smaller-lms.html), a mixed precision training run with the 3060 took 880 seconds, whereas a single V100 took 286.
 This ~3.1x speedup seems typical of medium-sized models for mixed precision training, and aligns with what is expected from theoretical values from Dettmer's [blog post](https://timdettmers.com/2023/01/30/which-gpu-for-deep-learning/).

-Now we get to enjoy the fruits of our SXM2 socket labor as well: because the inter-GPU bandwidth is a whopping 300GB/s, there is virtually no per-GPU performance decrease when parallelizing a workload using distributed data parallel for a medium-small model (~300m parameters) with some current and clock limiting for power reduction: with one GPU a similar training run took 361 seconds, with two 180 seconds, with three 121 seconds, and with all 4 GPUs 92 seconds.
+We also get to enjoy the fruits of our SXM2 socket labor: because the inter-GPU bandwidth is a whopping 300GB/s, there is very little per-GPU performance decrease when parallelizing a workload using distributed data parallel for a medium-small model with ~300m parameters, with some current and clock limiting for power reduction: with one GPU a similar training run took 361 seconds, with two 180 seconds, with three 121 seconds, and with all 4 GPUs 92 seconds.
 This sort of thing is generally not possible NVLink: it is common to see speedups of between 3.5x and 3.6x for four GPUs that are connected by 16x PCIE lanes to the CPU.
 Here the very high GPU communication bandwidth allows us to hit a speedup of 3.92x for four GPUs!
 The same speedups are observed even when the GPU application clock is not limited to 1005 MHz, although in each case there is an approximately ~14% reduction in time at the cost of around 500 watts.

 To substantiate the claims made earlier that the CPU core number is quite overkill for training deep learning models, observe the single-Xeon 2680 (with 28 threads) CPU utilization for a CPU-intensive task such as fast tokenization,